-The rhetoric of the past election cycle has insulted, demonized, and threatened many of us—immigrants of all statuses, Muslims and those of diverse religious faiths, people who identify as LGBTQIA, Native people, Black and Brown people, people with disabilities, survivors of sexual assault—and our communities are hurting and scared.
-We are confronted with the question of how to move forward in the face of national and international concern and fear.
+The language of the 2016 election cycle insulted, demonized,and threatened many of us — immigrants of all statuses, Muslims and those of diverse religious faiths, people who identify as LGBTQIA, Native people, Black and Brown people, people with disabilities, survivors of sexual assault — and our communities were hurting and scared.
+We were confronted with the question of how to move forward in the face of national and international concern and fear.

 In the spirit of democracy and honoring the champions of human rights, dignity and justice who have come before us, we join in diversity to show our presence in numbers too great to ignore.
 We stand together, recognizing that defending the most marginalized among us is defending all of us.

 We support the advocacy and resistance movements that reflect our multiple and intersecting identities.
 We call on all defenders of human rights to join us.
-This march was the first step towards unifying our communities, grounded in new relationships, to create change from the grassroots level up.
+The march was the first step toward unifying our communities, grounded in new relationships, to create change from the grassroots level up.
 We will not rest until women have parity and equity at all levels of leadership in society.
 We work peacefully while recognizing there is no true peace without justice and equity for all.

 The fight for dignity and justice resides in all communities.
 Women's March Minnesota is committed to ensuring that the voices of women from all backgrounds and identities are heard.
 Through active recruitment and engagement of diverse groups and individuals, we seek to forge new alliances that will enable us to work together for equal justice in the months and years ahead.